cedar-policy/rfcs/text/0027-record-as-map.md

 ```
 (will have type `{ tag1: String }`).

 Strict validation does not support width subtyping.
 This means there is no way to create `map` literals in a policy, only record literals.
 For strictly valid policies, maps can only exist in entity or record attributes passed in to the Cedar evaluator.
+We might consider extending the language syntax to include casts, to allow constructing maps directly, e.g., `(map<String>){ tag1: "foo", tag2: "bar" }`.

 ## Alternatives